 NOTE: Some majors have specifically defined courses that meet both a major and a QuEST requirement.
-Consult the current Messiah College catalog for more information.
+Consult the current Messiah University catalog for more information.

 III.
-BIBLICAL & RELIGIOUS STUDIES

-Planning Your Academic Program 2 Guidelines for Mathematical Sciences Courses 2 Sample 8-Semester Plans 3 Biblical and Religious Studies (B.A.) with Bible Concentration 3 Biblical and Religious Studies (B.A.) with Religion Concentration 4 Biblical and Religious Studies (B.A.) with Theology Concentration 5 Biblical and Religious Studies (B.A.) with World Christianity Concentration 6 Christian Ministries (B.A.) with Cross Cultural Ministry Concentration 6 Christian Ministries (B.A.) with Congregational Ministry Concentration 8 Christian Ministries (B.A.) with Youth Ministry Concentration 9
+BIBLICAL, RELIGIOUS, and PHILOSOPHICAL STUDIES

+Planning Your Academic Program 2

+Guidelines for Mathematical Sciences Courses 2

+Sample 8-Semester Plans 3

+Biblical and Religious Studies (B.A.)
+3

+Christian Ministries (B.A.) with Congregational Leadership Concentration 4

+Christian Ministries (B.A.) with Community Engagement Concentration 5

+Youth Ministries (B.A.)
+6

+Philosophy (B.A.)
+7